 E. to enable us to comply with our constitutional obligations, such as notices of meetings, election of officers and voting processes, and renewal of memberships;

-F. to ensure the NSWFA complies with its obligations as a Registered Organisation under the provisions of the Fair Work Act 2009 (as amended from time to time);
+F. to ensure the NSWFIA complies with its obligations as a Registered Organisation under the provisions of the Fair Work Act 2009 (as amended from time to time);

-6.2 We do not give personal information to third parties for the purpose of direct marketing but we may use personal information for the purpose of offering products and services to members.
-Members may elect to opt out of receiving such communications by sending an email or letter to the Privacy Officer and we must action the members request within a reasonable period.
+6.3 We may use personal information for the purpose of us offering products and services to members and non-members, including those products and services of third parties (but your personal information will not be disclosed to such third parties without your prior written consent).
+Members may elect to opt out of receiving such communications by sending an email or letter to the Privacy Officer and we must action the request within a reasonable period.
+We do not give personal information to third parties for the purpose of marketing unless we obtain your prior written consent to do so.

-A. NSWFA branch Presidents to assist in branch activities;
+A. NSWFA branch Chairs to assist in branch activities;

 C. companies with which we have partnership arrangements, to enable members to obtain discounted goods or services;